crasty01/typography-css-library/README.md

 ## USAGE

 Theoretically, you don't have to do anything - just link the file and that's it.
-Practically, you have to do the whole rest of your project :upside-down:
+Practically, you have to do the whole rest of your project 🙃